 My answer will unwaveringly and unapologetically be, “The one that seems like the most fun for you to roleplay at the moment.”

 My first reaction to the preset background stories was, “Yeah ok whatever. it gives some inspiration for those who don’t want to think of a background.”
-Then when I realized these preset backstories weren’t just “dungeon dressing” but actually things to choose with mechanics attached, I recoiled in horror.
-To me this feels counter to the spirit of the game.
+Then when I realized these preset backstories weren’t just “dungeon dressing” but actually things to choose with mechanics attached, I started grumbling.
+To me, this feels counter to the spirit of the game.
 Yes, I know you can write your own and make them up, but then your DM needs to layout rules, bonuses, and a path through the various feats and abilities.

 I would like to encourage 5E players to NOT think about builds, numbers, or system weaknesses at character creation.
 DISCARD everything you read about backgrounds, archetypes, feats, skills, and how they combine.
 DISCARD everything you know about stats, rules, advantage, disadvantage, AC, DC, HP, and close your eyes to think about what kind of hero you imagine in a fantasy RPG setting.
 From the stories of old, new, books, movies, and stories, imagine what type of character excites you.
 Imagine what YOUR hero in a fantasy realm looks like, talks like, acts like.
 What’s their story?
 WAIT…not those 5E backstories…. this is your own imagining.